Dr Lee Salter’s research on journalism, media and news is collected here in a series of academic papers and films.

 MEDIA ETHICS AND ANALYSIS

-Research from the People and Dancefloors project, published as We, ourselves and us: Tensions of identity, intersubjectivity and positionality stemming from the people and dancefloors project by Giulia Zampini, Eveleigh Buck-Matthews, Anthony Killick and Lee Salter, International Journal of Drug Policy 2021
+Research from the People and Dancefloors project, published as We, ourselves and us: Tensions of identity, intersubjectivity and positionality stemming from the people and dancefloors project by Giulia Zampini, Eveleigh Buck-Matthews, Anthony Killick and Lee Salter, International Journal of Drug Policy 2021.
+The latest article on this theme has been published by the Journal of Alternative and Community Media, 2022, with Anthony Killick, titled, Breaking the link: Film pedagogy and drug policy in the United Kingdom

 With Dr Dave Weltman, Dr Lee Salter undertook analysis of the BBC’s reporting of the Bolivarian revolution in Venezuela.
 Researchers at the University of the West of England, UK, have exposed ongoing and systematic bias in the BBC’s news reporting on Venezuela.
 They analysed ten years of BBC reports on Venezuela from the first election of Hugo Chavez to the presidency, and their findings so far show that the BBC’s reporting falls short of its legal commitment to impartiality, truth and accuracy.